nearmap/kubefs/README.md

 ![podview screenshot](docs/assets/podview-shot.png)

+On startup `podview` first lists all the pods matching your filter, and then proceeds to watch them for updates.

 Pods are listed per cluster, and sorted by `creationTimestamp` so you will see the oldest pods at the top.